charmplusplus/charmplusplus.github.io/README.md

 ## Deploy

-After compiling the webpage with nanoc, jush push the changes to the master branch on GitHub and the website will automatically be deployed after a few minutes.
+After compiling the webpage with nanoc, just push the changes to the master branch on GitHub and the website will automatically be deployed after a few minutes.